Return to Current Table of contents

 Pioneering quantum physicist Werner Heisenberg, famous for the Heisenberg Uncertainty Principle, said “The conception of objective reality…has thus

+evaporated…into the transparent clarity of mathematics that represents no longer the behavior of particles but rather our knowledge of this behavior.”
 Could art (perhaps subconsciously) be trying to augment the clarity of mathematics with a visual conception?
 Think about the revolution in art that started with the French impressionists.
 At the time the stunned art establishment felt that, with the arrival of the camera, the need for painting was over.
 It seemed that with a click of a shutter a camera could accomplish in seconds what a portrait painter might spend months, or sometimes years, producing.
 How devastating that must have seemed to the portrait artist of the day.
 Could the impressionist movement have been inspired through, what Karl Jung called, the “Collective Unconscious”?
 Might the camera have motivated artists to use their skills to look deeper into reality to express feelings beyond what they felt a camera could reveal?
 And, interestingly, the quantum revolution began in earnest only years later.

 And now, with artists such as Michael Michlmayr, the camera appears to be picking up the gauntlet dropped by the series of painting innovations that began with the impressionists.
 According to Picasso “Art is a lie that makes us realize truth, at least the truth that is given us to understand.”
 Lie or not, his view of forms is said to reflect recent insights from String Theory which advocate the idea that reality exists in eleven dimensions (and the math bears this out).
 Many of his cubist works can be interpreted as a view of an object covering more than the three spatial dimensions we perceive with our ordinary senses.
 Michlmayr’s photography tends to break the same barriers taking the viewer beyond the limits of everyday insight and closer to the reality hinted at by current science.
 Noted photography critic, Karen Seidner (Vienna) sums up his work this way: “At first glance, Michael Michlmayr’s works, in which he addresses his immediate urban environment, seem to be skillful snapshot photography—only when the visitor takes time to examine the spaces represented in them closely does he begin to notice that a constructivist game with reality is being played here. “

-NY Times photography critic Susan Sontag said “The realism of photography creates confusion as to what is real.
-That quote, slightly altered fits the current state of quantum mechanics perfectly: “The realism of mathematics creates confusion as to what is real.
+NY Times photography critic Susan Sontag said “The realism of photography creates confusion as to what is real.”
+That quote, slightly altered fits the current state of quantum mechanics perfectly: “The realism of mathematics creates confusion as to what is real.”
 Getting back to the nature of time, scientists at MIT are studying the structures of the brain that cause us to perceive time as sequential.
 They have discovered “…how two neural circuits in the brain work together to control the formation of such time-linked memories…the researchers used optogenetics, a technology that allows specific populations of neurons to be turned on or off with light to demonstrate the interplay of these two circuits.”
 [Science Daily, January 23, 2014].
 Whatever time is, science appears to be on the path to explaining why we perceive it, incorrectly, as a serial phenomenon.

 https://www.youtube.com/watch?v=I5rExaKLEoU